 This MacKenzie Trail takes you through the six most authentic Dr. MacKenzie courses that are ranked in the England Top 100.
 There are several others of the Doctors courses in the top 100 but they no longer met our validity test.
 This is normally because since 1933 when he died these courses have engaged golf architects to modernize their course or repair it after World War 2.

-Two courses are seaside links, three are heathland or moorland, and one is parkland.
+Two courses are seaside links golf courses, three are heathland or moorland, and one is parkland.
 We have selected hotels at York, North London and Lewes.
 York is probably the most interesting city in the North of England.
-In North London we picked a hotel near the golf course but you could equally stay in the West End of Central London if preferred.
-On the South coast Lewes is between 2 nearby, pleasant seaside towns, Brighton and Eastbourne.
+In North London, we picked a hotel near the golf course but you could equally stay in the West End of Central London if preferred.
+On the South coast, Lewes is between 2 nearby, pleasant seaside towns, Brighton and Eastbourne.

 |Day 1||Arrive at London drive to the York Marriott Hotel for three nights.|

 |Day 2||Play Alwoodley, one of England’s premier inland courses.
 It is a heathland and moorland gem with fine springy turf and much heather and gorse.|

 |Day 3||Play Seaton Carew Old, a seaside links golf course which is the 10th oldest in England

 .
 The Old course virtually retains the original Alister Mackenzie layout which will maintain any serious golfer’s attention and concentration.

 |Day 4||Play Moortown, a moorland course with a famous and stunning 156-yard par three known as ‘Gibraltar’ as its signature hole.
 Drive to the West Park Lodge Hotel at Hadley Wood, North London for two nights.|

 |Day 5||Play Hadley Wood, a gem of a parkland course that keeps closely to MacKenzie design principles and has an elegant Georgian Clubhouse.|